transientlunatic/notes-gravitation/mma-observation.rst

 When the same astrophysical object or event is observed through multiple different observational approaches, or *messengers* the event is deemed to be a event.
-There are four messengers of which observations are currently made: radiation, , , and cosmic rays  [1]_.
+There are four messengers of which observations are currently made: electromagnetic radiation, gravitational waves, high-energy particles, and cosmic rays  [1]_.

 Multimessenger astronomy: A very brief history
 ==============================================